Whatsapp Icon

 Gentle Range-of-Motion Exercises

 Starting with gentle range-of-motion (ROM) exercises can significantly benefit cancer patients experiencing edema.
 These exercises involve moving a joint through its full range of movement to help maintain flexibility and reduce stiffness.
-Simple activities such as slowly rotating the ankles, wrists, and stretching the arms can be effective.
+Simple activities such as slowly rotating the ankles and wrists, and stretching the arms can be effective.
 Always remember to perform these exercises within a comfortable range to prevent overexertion.

 Walking

 Walking is a low-impact exercise that can help stimulate lymphatic flow and reduce swelling.
-Initially, short walks, gradually increasing the duration as tolerated, can positively affect ones health.
+Initially, short walks, gradually increasing the duration as tolerated, can positively affect one's health.
 Walking improves cardiovascular health, enhances mood, and can be easily incorporated into the daily routine of cancer patients.

 Leg Elevation and Gentle Yoga